Barrister banner

 As a member of the CPS Specialist Fraud Panel at Grade 2, Elaine was instructed by the CPS’s Serious Fraud Division as disclosure counsel in a long-running and complex high-value fraud investigated by the NCA.

-Elaine has experience in the regulatory sphere, and this has broadened since being appointed as a clerk to the Bar Tribunal and Adjudication Services, in which role she provides legal and procedural advice to Panels adjudicating cases of alleged misconduct against barristers.
+Elaine has experience in the regulatory sphere, which she broadened as a clerk to disciplinary tribunals at the Bar Tribunal and Adjudication Services, where she provided legal and procedural advice to Panels adjudicating cases of alleged misconduct against barristers.

 In 2019 Elaine wrote a comprehensive guide to ancillary orders in the criminal courts, published by Bloomsbury Professional.
-A second edition, co-authored with Ryan Evans, will be published in 2024.
+A second edition, co-authored with Ryan Evans, was published in 2024.

 Prior to pupillage Elaine completed a PhD at Keele University on an ACORN scholarship jointly funded by The Honourable Society of the Inner Temple and Keele University.
 Her thesis examined the extent to which a professional organisation such as an Inn of Court could influence its profession’s demographic.
 A book based on the resulting PhD thesis was published in March 2018 by Routledge.

 She continues her engagement with academic law by combining practice with being a Fellow and part-time College Teaching Officer at Robinson College, Cambridge, where she teaches a variety of criminal law-related papers.
 She writes regularly for the Criminal Law Review, and is the author of a chapter of Archbold.
-As the academic member of the Sentencing Council, Elaine enjoys using her combination of academic knowledge, and experience as a practitioner, to contribute to shaping the Sentencing Guidelines.
+Between 2022 and 2025, Elaine was the academic member of the Sentencing Council, where she enjoyed using her combination of academic knowledge, and experience as a practitioner, to contribute to shaping the Sentencing Guidelines.

 R v S – Court of Appeal (Criminal Division) - Appeal against sentence in an indecent images case.
-Having been refused leave by the Single Judge, successfully argued before the full Court that the Sexual Harm Prevention Order imposed was manifestly excessive and wrong in principle.
+Having been refused leave by the Single Judge, successfully argued before the full Court that the Sexual Harm Prevention Order imposed was disproportionate by virtue of being indefinite.

 Elaine was Called by Lincoln’s Inn, and is also an ad eundum member of Inner Temple, where she sits on their Outreach Committee.